oziesiek/Ethical-Hacking-Python-Project/README.md

 3. **BruteForce SSH 🔑:** Tool to guess and try SSH login details using a list of passwords.
 4. **Backdoor 💻:** Allows Remote command execution on a target machine; use responsibly for testing purposes.
 5. **Code Injector 📥:** Demonstrates HTML code injection techniques, fostering a deeper understanding of web vulnerabilities.
-6. **Deauther attack 📶:** Forcing devices to disconnect from a network by sending de-authentication frames.
+6. **Deauthentication attack 📶:** Forcing devices to disconnect from a network by sending de-authentication frames.
 7. **DHCP Listener 📡:** Captures DHCP packets on a Wi-Fi network and displays relevant information about the devices.
 8. **DNS Spoofer 🌐:** Spoofs DNS responses to redirect traffic, highlighting potential security loopholes.
 9. **DNS Lookup Tool 🔍:** Script to perform DNS lookups for a user-specified target domain and record types.
 10. **Download Module 📤:** Downloads files from URLs securely and efficiently for legitimate purposes.
 11. **Email Bomber 📧:** Sends multiple emails to a target address, emphasizing email security configurations.
 12. **Execute and Send Email 📤:** Sends emails with the output of command executions, promoting secure communication practices.
-13. **Fake Wifi Beacon 🚥:** Create fake access points and fooling nearby devices by sending valid beacon frames to the air.
+13. **Fake Wifi Beacon 🚥:** Create fake access points and fool nearby devices by sending valid beacon frames to the air.
 14. **IP Scanner 🌐:** Scans a range of IP addresses to discover active hosts, aiding network exploration.
 15. **Keylogger 📝:** Records keystrokes for educational purposes, enhancing awareness about potential security risks.
 16. **MAC Address Changer 🔄:** Modifies the MAC address of a network interface on Unix-like systems for increased anonymity.